Have you been posted overseas in the armed forces?

 What departments are there in the Defence Force?

-Employees of the Defence Force Australia take on a variety of duties and roles which help to support and build vital infrastructure.
+Employees of the Defence Force Australia take on various duties and roles to support and build vital infrastructure.

 Some officers may be involved in actual military operations.
 Others may simply be monitoring systems, or providing health care or hospitality to those serving in the army.

 If you’ve been enlisted to combat, develop intelligence or assist in supporting the armed forces, you may be a part of the:

 What kind of people work in the Defence Force?